 Public safety is a key concern as the estate is very popular with local people and receives around 1.3 million visitors per year.

 Taking no action is not an option as the risk to public safety is considered unacceptable.

 What action are we taking?

-In order to protect public safety, the Trust will carry out the selective felling of Ash trees which stand within thirty metres of public and permissive footpaths, bridleways, roads and boundaries of neighbouring properties over the next few years.
+In order to protect public safety, the Trust will carry out the selective felling of Ash trees which stand within thirty metres of public and permissive footpaths, bridleways, roads, car parks and boundaries of neighbouring properties over the next few years.